 - Paramagnetic: if attracted and

-- Ferromagnetic: if it can retain the larger magnetic nature even in the absence of magnetic field.
+- Ferromagnetic: if it can retain the larger magnetic nature even in the absence of a magnetic field.

 Paired electrons cause diamagnetism.
 Unpaired electrons result in para-magnetism and aligned together unpaired electrons produce ferromagnetism.
 D block elements and their ions exhibit this behaviour depending on the unpaired electrons.